-The SEA outcomes were reviewed at a national workshop involving key ministries and provincial leaders.
+The SEA outcomes were reviewed at a

+national workshop involving key ministries and provincial leaders.
 The Provincial Chairman emerged as an environmental champion.
-He strongly supported the SEA process and suggested that hydropower plans and strategies had been made without looking at the 'big picture', and as a result these projects might have negative impacts on the environment.

-A number of the recommendations of the SEA have been implemented, including: (i) a freeze on all hydropower development within the Song Thanh Nature Reserve in the Vu Gia-Thu Bon River Basin (VGTB); (ii) the trialling of benefit sharing mechanisms for hydropower in the VGTB by the Electricity Regulator of Vietnam (with support from ADB and WWF); and (iii) the restructuring of the VGTB River Basin Organisation and the development of an updated river basin plan (with support from ADB).
+He strongly supported the SEA process and suggested that hydropower plans and strategies had been made without looking at the 'big picture', and as a result these projects might have negative impacts on the environment on all hydropower development within the Song Thanh Nature Reserve in the Vu Gia-Thu Bon River Basin (VGTB); (ii) the trialling of benefit sharing mechanisms for hydropower in the VGTB by the Electricity Regulator of Vietnam (with support from ADB and WWF); and (iii) the restructuring of the VGTB River Basin Organisation and the development of an updated river basin plan (with support from ADB).